Macclesfield Road, Rainow – embankment and carriageway collapse

 Progress updates

-We've finished all complex ground investigations on site, which included an ecology survey and drainage survey, and assessing the condition of the embankment and the surrounding area.
-We have also now completed the majority of the lab testing.
+The works have been planned following the completion of all complex ground investigations on site, which included an ecology survey, drainage survey, and thorough geotechnical surveys to understand condition of the embankment and the ground beneath it.

 We understand that working in the Peak District during the winter is not ideal due to the weather.
 However, we have decided to proceed with the work to get the road reopened as soon as possible rather than delaying construction until 2026.